Baked Sweet Potato Falafel

 - On top of a big ol’ delicious salad or stuffed into a pita / wrap.

-- As an appetizer with the lemon yogurt sauce from these spinach chickpea falafel!
+- As an appetizer with some yogurt or tahini sauce for dipping.

 All most excellent choices.
 All you should totally give a try.